 Shop Rates: $125 – $190 per hour

 Parts Cost: Who Knows

 Total: How much is your first child worth?
 The second?

 We wrote this guide based on our experience of buying and restoring old Defenders.
-We also based this guide on some of the things we’ve seen come into our shop from people who have purchased trucks from these third part sellers we’ve seen above.
-It’s not meant to scare you, but rather help you see the price difference between a budget defender and a properly sorted one.
+We also based this guide on some of the things we’ve seen come into our shop from people who have purchased trucks from these third-party sellers we’ve seen above.
+It’s not meant to scare you but rather help you see the price difference between a budget defender and a properly sorted one.
 On the lower end, expect some things to go wrong.
-On the high end, make sure the shop takes care of all the mechanical components first and aren’t just focused on “bespoke leather trim” they’ve purchased from an off-the-shelf vendor.
+On the high end, make sure the shop takes care of all the mechanical components first and isn’t just focused on the “bespoke leather trim” they’ve purchased from an off-the-shelf vendor.